 - (because then I can) make more money

 Make sure you repeat “because then I can” at least 2 to 3 times in order to drill down the actual user needs.
-We highly recommend saving the most relevant goals in an excel sheet.
+We highly recommend saving the most relevant goals in an Excel file.

 The User Goals exercises should come as a catalyst for your eureka moment.
-Their purpose is to help you achieve a more in-depth understanding of how does your app affect the user and to offer you a clearer perspective about how the final product is going to look.
+Their purpose is to help you achieve a more in-depth understanding of how your app affects the user, and to offer you a clearer perspective about how the final product is going to look.

 There are three types: